tethysplatform/tethys/docs/getting_started/model.rst

     SessionMaker = sessionmaker(bind=engine)
     Base = declarative_base()

-These lines are very important.
-You will use some of the elements defined here whenever you need to interact with your persistent store.
-First, the ``get_persistent_store_engine()`` method is used to retrieve an SQLAlchemy ``engine`` object.
-This object contains the information needed to connect to the persistent store.
-The ``get_persistent_store_engine()`` method accepts the name of a persistent store as an argument and returns the engine with connection information for that store.
+The ``get_persistent_store_engine()`` method accepts the name of a persistent store as an argument and returns and SQLAlchemy engine object.
+The engine object contains all the connection information need to connect to the persistent store database.

-Next, we create an SQLAlchemy session maker, ``SessionMaker`` and bind it to the engine.
 Anytime you want to query or modify your persistent store data, you will do so with an SQLAlchemy ``session`` object.
-You obtain a ``session`` object by importing the session maker and intantiating it.
-Finally, we create an instance of an SQLAlchemy ``declarative_base`` and call it ``Base``.
-The declarative base is also very important, but it will be discussed in more detail later on.
+As the name implies, the ``SessionMaker`` can be used to create new ``session`` objects.
+The ``Base`` object is used in the next step when we define our data model.

-4. Finally, add these lines to :file:`stream_gages_model.py`:
+Finally, add these lines to your :file:`model.py` file:

 ::

     class StreamGage (Base):
         '''
-        Example SQLAlchemy DB
+        Example SQLAlchemy DB Model
         '''
         __tablename__ = 'stream_gages'